JetBrains/kotlin-web-site/docs/topics/native/native-objc-interop.md

 `isEquals(_:)` and the properties `hash`, `description` in Swift.

 You can specify a more idiomatic name in Swift or Objective-C, instead of renaming the Kotlin declaration.
-Use the `@ObjCName` annotation that instructs the Kotlin compiler to use a custom Objective-C and Swift name for methods.
+Use the `@ObjCName` annotation that instructs the Kotlin compiler to use a custom Objective-C and Swift name for methods or parameters.
 Note that using this annotation requires [opt-in](opt-in-requirements.md).

 ### Errors and exceptions